benjaminmetzler/projects/PTT_Control.md

 ## Building with the Teensy

 ### Assembly
 Connect wires between the handheld push button poles and  pins `B1` and `GND`.
 This is a simple switch so it doesn't matter which wire is connected to which pin.
 I used a breadboard and some jumper wires to avoid soldering to the teensy board.
 Heat shrink up any soldered wires too keep things safe and looking clean.

 ### Code
 Start up [Teensy](https://www.pjrc.com/teensy/td_download.html) and load the below code onto the teensy.
-It will detect when B1 is closed and will press `F13`.
-With the above Talk Toggle or MuteKey, pressing the `F13` will unmute the mics.
-Release the PTT button and the teensy will release `F13`, reactivating mic mute.
+It will detect when B1 is closed and will press `ALT+SPACE`.
+With the above Talk Toggle or MuteKey, pressing the `ALT+SPACE` will unmute the mics.
+Release the PTT button and the teensy will release `ALT+SPACE`, reactivating mic mute.

 ````c
 #include <Bounce.h>